axibase/atsd/rule-engine/workday-calendar.md

 ## Overview

-Workday Calendar contains a list of dates that represent exceptions to the regular workday calendar such as observed holidays and weekend working days.
+Workday Calendar contains a list of dates which are exceptions to the regular workday calendar such as observed holidays and weekend working days.

 The list can be associated with a country, a region, a specific organization, such as a stock exchange or a school district.

-Each calendar is assigned a unique key and can be accessed by key in the rule engine and SQL queries to check if the given day is a working day based on the actual observed calendar.
+Each calendar is assigned a unique key which can be accessed in the rule engine or via SQL queries to check if the given day is a working day based on the actual observed calendar.

 ## Usage